hamed-alemoni/Chatroom/README.md

 # Chatroom
-This a simple chatroom which written by python and contains client and server files.
-It is running on localhost and you can change that in code and deploy it on a server with specific port (my port is 4646).I use socket and threading libraries for this.
+This is a simple chatroom which written by python and contains client and server files.
+It runs on localhost and you can change that in code and deploy it on a real server with specific port (my port is 4646) and you can connect to server with n users.I use socket and threading libraries for this.
 I hope this was useful. :)